DirtySenpai/Cheat-Loader-CSGO/README.md

 1. If you update the loader, change the version number in the loader's Form1.vb to the new number and change version.txt on your webserver

 2. Change the folders from "C:\temp\Nova" to whatever you want

+3. Status.txt on your webserver works like so.
+0 = offline.
+1 = online.
+2 = maintenance.

+4. For making an external cheat to work with the menu, create a new form and code it in VB.NET.

+5. If you do not want an external cheat, remove the label and adjust the other labels on Form3.vb under the groupbox named cheats.

 **Congrats you can now sell your paste!**